jsun454/henry-website/README.md

 # henry-website
-Lot's of cool stuff, stay tooned for more
+Lot's of cool stuff, stay tuned for more